Argentina 2026 Global Health Outreach Event

 Travel and financial considerations:

-• Local airport: Volunteers will fly into Kathmandu’s Tribhuvan International Airport (KTM).
+- Local airport: Volunteers will fly into Buenos Aires’ Ministro Pistarini International Airport, aka Ezeiza Airport (EZE).

-• Country entry and exit requirements: U.S. citizens can verify applicable entry requirements for Nepal through the U.S. Department of State.
+- Country entry and exit requirements: U.S. citizens can verify applicable entry requirements for Argentina through the U.S. Department of State.
 Participants who would be traveling under a different country’s passport may have different entry and exit requirements.

-• Health information for travelers: Visit the U.S. Centers for Disease Control and Prevention for Nepal travel health recommendations.
+- Health information for travelers: Visit the U.S. Centers for Disease Control and Prevention for Argentina travel health recommendations.
 All participants should follow the recommendations of their doctors.

-• ASEF will arrange for airport transfers on arrival and departure; travel insurance; hotel accommodation (individual rooms); ground transportation for travel in between the host hospital and outreach sites; and most group meals.
+- ASEF will arrange for airport transfers on arrival and departure in Argentina; travel insurance; hotel accommodation (individual rooms); group transportation for travel in country; and most group meals.

 Health, privacy, and general considerations:

-• Volunteers must be physically able to endure the rigors of international travel.
-During the event, volunteers may be on their feet for long hours.
+- Volunteers must be physically able to endure the rigors of international travel.
+During the event, volunteers may be on their feet for long hours and working in areas with limited resources.
 Stamina and a sense of humor are required by all.

 Guests: